 Website ADA Compliance

 This service will assist districts with understanding and applying the standards needed to maintain an ADA compliant website.
-A web accessibility expert will work with districts to address accessibility needs.
 The work will be highly customizable, depending on the district’s needs and in-house capacity.
-We can provide consultation on how to address problems, training on accessibility, or our experts can directly address site issues needed for compliance.
+A web accessibility expert can work directly with districts to address accessibility needs and/or training on accessibility can be delivered.
+Closed captioning can be provided.
 An annual user-group meeting will be held to discuss accessibility issues and solutions.

 There are two components of cost for this service: a base coordination fee, along with customized quotes based on specific service plans developed for the district.
 Contact Community Relations for your custom proposal.

-Also available is ongoing monitoring of ADA issues, as well as quality assurance reporting of broken links, spelling errors, or SEO issues, available through Instructional Services.
+Specific technologies are also available to assist in compliance and can be purchased through Instructional Services.
+Ongoing monitoring of ADA issues, as well as quality assurance reporting of broken links, spelling errors, or SEO issues, are also available.